Family Empowerment and Legal Access Clinic

 Eligibility Requirements / Prerequisites

-To enroll, students must have completed four semesters of law school and must have taken the basic 3-credit Family Law course prior to enrollment.
+To enroll, students must have completed four semesters of law school and taken the basic 3-credit Family Law course before enrollment.
 Also, a student wishing to enroll must:

-• Attend one of the clinic orientation meetings scheduled each term prior to registration, or
+• Attend one of the clinic orientation meetings scheduled each term before registration, or

-• Schedule an individual meeting with the clinic professor prior to registration, if the student cannot attend either of the mass orientation meetings.
+• Schedule an individual meeting with the clinic professor before registration

 Application Procedure and Selection Basis

-Enrollment is through the random registration process of the law school.
+Enrollment is through an application submitted to the clinics before the registration period ending.
 Students must enroll for two semesters unless otherwise approved by the professor.
-Students selected for their first semester are automatically guaranteed enrollment in their second semesters, although they still must register for the second semester.
+Students selected for their first semester are automatically guaranteed enrollment in their second semester.